 This week we speak with ~winter-dozren, a fourth member of Urbit Asia and buyer and seller of crypto since its early days.
 We talk to

-Disclosure: I took a course from Robert Shiller, which I paid for, and had lunch with him once, which he paid for William James noted
+Disclosure: I took a course from Robert Shiller, which I paid for, and had lunch with him once, which he paid for With Narrative Economics:

 Even as an attenuated capitalist I find Hernando de Soto Polar’s The Mystery of Capital: Why Capitalism Triumphs in the West and Fails Everywhere Else